P-p-H-d/mlib/README.md

 Return a pointer to the active published data of the snapshot 'snap'.
 It is the same as the last return from name\_read.
-It doesn't perform any switch of the data which has to be read.
+It doesn't perform any switch of the data that has to be read.
 This function is thread-safe and performs atomic operation on the snapshot.

 TODO: Document SPMC & MPMC snapshots